 Search

-Understand the responsibilities and duties of managers and health and safety committees and representatives in preventing harassment and violence in federally regulated work places.
+Understand the responsibilities and duties of managers and health and safety committees and representatives in preventing and responding to harassment and violence in federally regulated work places.

 Four co-workers having a meeting seated at a table.